Godzilla: Final Wars: Plot

-Over the course of the 20th century, environmental disasters cause the appearance of giant monsters and superhumans, dubbed "mutants", who are then recruited into the Earth Defense Force (EDF) to battle the monsters.
-During a battle in Antarctica with the original Gotengo, the monster Godzilla is entrapped under ice by a cave-in caused by a series of missiles fired off from the submarine.
-Many years later, an upgraded Gotengo, now commanded by Captain Douglas Gordon, battles and destroys Manda in the English Channel off the coast of Normandy, but the ship is wrecked in the process and Gordon is suspended from the EDF.
+Over the course of the 20th century, environmental disasters caused the appearance of giant monsters and superhumans, dubbed "mutants", who are then recruited into the Earth Defense Force (EDF) to battle the monsters.
+Later in 1995, the son of the king of the monsters called Godzilla Junior, EDF's greatest enemy that never defeated, appeared and frequently menaced mankind over the years.
+In Antarctica in 2004, where Godzilla is imprisoned under the ice by a cave-in caused by a series of missiles fired off from the original Gotengo commanded by Komura.

-Mutant soldier Shinichi Ozaki is tasked with guarding a U.N. biologist, Dr. Miyuki Otonashi, who is sent to study a mummified monster.
-They are teleported to Infant Island where they encounter the Shobijin, fairies of Mothra, who reveal the mummified monster as Gigan, an alien cyborg sent to destroy the Earth ten thousand years earlier, who was ultimately defeated by Mothra.
+Many years later in the 21st century, an upgraded Gotengo, now captained and commanded by Douglas Gordon, battles and destroys Manda in the English Channel off the coast of Normandy, but the ship sustains serious damage during the battle and Gordon is suspended from the EDF.
+The EDF ensign Shinichi Ozaki is tasked with guarding a U.N. biologist, Dr. Miyuki Otonashi, who is sent to study a mummified monster.
+They are suddenly teleported to Infant Island where they encounter the Shobijin, priestesses of Mothra, who reveal the mummified monster as Gigan, an extraterrestrial cyborg sent to destroy the Earth ten thousand years earlier, and who Mothra ultimately subdued.
 They warn that a battle between good and evil will happen soon and that Ozaki must choose a side.

-Suddenly, giant monsters attack several major cities: Rodan attacks New York City, Anguirus attacks Shanghai, Zilla attacks Sydney, King Caesar attacks Okinawa, Kamacuras attacks Paris, Kumonga attacks Monument Valley in Arizona, Ebirah attacks Tokai, and Hedorah attacks an unknown location.
-The EDF engages the creatures, until the monsters mysteriously vanish as an alien mothership appears over Tokyo.
-The aliens, named Xiliens, claim that they eliminated the monsters as a gesture of goodwill, and warn Earth's leaders that an incoming planet called "Gorath" will soon impact the Earth, offering their help to destroy it.
-A peace pact is signed between humanity and the Xiliens.
-Meanwhile, Minilla, Godzilla's son, is found in the forests of Japan by Kenta Taguchi and his grandfather Samon Taguchi.
+Suddenly, giant monsters attack several major cities: Rodan attacks New York City, Zilla attacks Sydney, Anguirus attacks Shanghai, King Caesar attacks Okinawa, Kamacuras attacks Paris, Kumonga attacks Monument Valley in Arizona and Ebirah attacks Tokai.
+Meanwhile, Minilla, Godzilla's son, is found in Aokigahara by Kenta Taguchi and his game hunter grandfather Samon.
+The EDF engages the monsters until they mysteriously vanish as at the same time the mothership of the alien race called Xiliens appears over Tokyo.
+The Xiliens claim that they eliminated the monsters as a gesture of goodwill, and warn Earth's leaders that an incoming runaway white dwarf star called Gorath will soon impact the Earth, offering their help to destroy it.